zjkjsd/B2Note_Inclusive_RD/README.md

 * [set up the git repository for the document](#git-repository),
 * [add the content](#document-editing), and
 * [produce the files for review or submission](#document-compilation).
+Compile the example note for more detailed instructions.

 <br>